drrobotk/drrobotk.github.io/cv.md

 # Summary

-Logical, imaginative, analytical and committed data scientist with a background in mathematics and theoretical physics looking for opportunities in data science, machine learning or mathematical modelling to solve real-world problem.
+Logical, imaginative, analytical and committed data scientist with a background in mathematics and theoretical physics looking for opportunities in data science, machine learning or mathematical modelling to solve real-world problems.
 Interested in devising a better problem-solving method for challenging tasks, and learning new technologies and tools if the need arises.

 # Skills